 My personal belief is that during difficult times, such as what we’re going through at the moment, email marketing can play a huge part in helping to spread information, offering advice and generally helping to lift people’s spirits.

-Here are five brands who I think are doing brilliantly with their email marketing:
+Here are seven brands who I think are doing brilliantly with their email marketing:

 I’ve mentioned before how amazing Littlebird’s content marketing strategy is, but they’re excelling at their email marketing at the moment.
 This is a big feat considering most of the suppliers they partner with offer outdoor experiences.